 How is olive oil made?

-Olive oil has a fascinating history and is produced in many different ways: from traditional artisanal methods to modern techniques.
-On this page I will take you through this process, from the past to the present, how olive oil is made.
+Olive oil has a fascinating history and is produced in various ways, from traditional artisanal methods to modern techniques.
+On this page, I'll take you through the process, from the past to the present, of how olive oil is made.

-You will discover how olive oil was traditionally pressed, just like my grandfather did, with love for the craft and the simplicity of manual work.
-I will also show you how modern technology has changed the production process – replacing traditional presses with innovative methods.
+You'll discover how olive oil is traditionally pressed, just like my grandfather did, with a love for the craft and the simplicity of manual labor.
+I'll also show you how modern technology has transformed the production process – replacing traditional presses with innovative methods.

-The famous "cold pressed" olive oil is known worldwide for its unique taste, health benefits and versatility.
+The famous "cold-pressed" olive oil is known worldwide for its unique flavor, health benefits, and versatility.
 But what makes the production process of high-quality extra virgin olive oil so special?
-It all starts in the olive groves, where careful harvesting and processing determine an acidity of maximum 0.8%.
+It all begins in the olive groves, where careful harvesting and processing ensure an acidity of no more than 0.8%.

-In this explanation I focus on the best olive oil: extra virgin.
-Other types, such as refined or regular olive oil, I leave out of consideration.
-Step by step I guide you through the craft and innovation that have made the countries around the Mediterranean so famous.
+In this explanation, I'll focus on the best olive oil: extra virgin.
+I'll leave other types, such as refined or regular olive oil, out of the question.
+Step by step, I'll guide you through the craftsmanship and innovation that have made the Mediterranean countries so famous.

-The production process of high-quality olive oil starts at the base: the careful selection of olives.
-For the best extra virgin olive oil, only healthy olives are harvested, often from organic orchards.
+The production process of high-quality olive oil begins with the careful selection of olives.
+For the finest extra virgin olive oil, only healthy olives are harvested, often from organic orchards.

-The timing of the harvest plays a crucial role in the quality and taste of the oil.
-An early harvest, usually between October and November, produces olive oil with a more intense, fruity flavor and a high content of antioxidants.
-This olive oil is loved by gourmets for its complexity and healthy properties.
+The timing of the harvest plays a crucial role in the quality and flavor of the oil.
+An early harvest, usually between October and November, produces olive oil with a more intense, fruity flavor and a high antioxidant content.
+This olive oil is beloved by gourmets for its complexity and health benefits.

 Later in the season, from November to February, the olives are fully ripe.
-They get a darker color and contain more oil, resulting in a milder flavor and a higher yield.
-Both harvest times have their unique properties, but the choice depends on the desired end product.
+They develop a darker color and contain more oil, resulting in a milder flavor and a higher yield.
+Both harvest times have their own unique characteristics, but the choice depends on the desired end product.

-There are different types of olives that influence the taste of the olive oil.
-For example, the Arbequina olive, typical of Spain, produces a mild, fruity oil with a slightly nutty flavour, while the Picual olive, native to southern Spain, produces a more powerful and bitter oil with a higher antioxidant content.
-The Koroneiki olive, common in Greece, is famous for its grassy flavour and strong aromatic properties.
+Different olive varieties influence the flavor of olive oil.
+For example, the Arbequina olive, typical of Spain, produces a mild, fruity oil with a slightly nutty flavor, while the Picual olive, native to southern Spain, produces a more powerful and bitter oil with a higher antioxidant content.
+The Koroneiki olive, common in Greece, is renowned for its grassy flavor and strong aromatic qualities.

 The traditional olive harvest

-In ancient times, olive harvesting was done primarily by hand – a labor-intensive process that ensured the quality of the olives.
-This artisanal work, often carried out by families and seasonal workers, was known as “hand-picking” and required great care and dedication.
+In earlier times, olive harvesting was primarily done by hand—a labor-intensive process that ensured the quality of the olives.
+This artisanal work, often performed by families and seasonal workers, was known as "hand-picking" and required considerable attention and dedication.

-The manual harvesting brought important advantages, such as minimizing damage to the olives.
-This was essential for producing high-quality olive oil with a refined taste and low acidity.
+Hand harvesting offered significant advantages, such as minimizing damage to the olives.
+This was essential for producing high-quality olive oil with a refined flavor and low acidity.

 Traditional harvesting techniques: